 - You have questions or concerns about your baby's condition or care.

 When should I seek immediate care?

 - Your baby is irritable and crying more than usual.

-- Your baby has blood spots in his eyes.
+- Your baby has blood spots in his or her eyes.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.